 Bankers are to be selected in accordance with Council Standing Orders and may only be selected from major clearing banks and building societies.
-The Chief Finance Officer will maintain a list of banks and building societies that have been verified as appropriate to open accounts with.
+The S151 Officer will maintain a list of banks and building societies that have been verified as appropriate to open accounts with.
 Therefore schools must check with the authority in advance to confirm that the bank or building society selected is included on this list and advice must be followed where appropriate.

-The accounts are to be opened by the Chief Finance Officer (on behalf of schools) in the name of the LA but specific to each school.
+The accounts are to be opened by the S151 Officer (on behalf of schools) in the name of the LA but specific to each school.
 Schools who formally request that account should be in the name of the school should still include in title the name of the LA for information purposes.
-Money paid by the LA and held in such accounts remains LA property until spent (s.49 (5) of the Act).